JHartmann-ims/JHartmann-ims/README.md

 # Hi there, I'm Julian! 👋
-A student who loves coding.
+A guy who loves coding.